bonn0062/GSoD/absolute_beginners.rst

  [0.54627315 0.05093587 0.40067661 0.55645993]
  [0.12697628 0.82485143 0.26590556 0.56917101]]

 It's very common to want to aggregate along a row or column.
 By default, every NumPy aggregation function will return the aggregate of the entire array.
-To find the sum or and the minimum of the elements in your array, simply run:
+To find the sum or the minimum of the elements in your array, run:

 ::